tarantool/doc/doc/reference/tooling/tt_cli/tt_interactive_console.rst

       - [3, 'Ace of Base', 1987]
     ...

-You can switch to alternative output formats -- Lua or human-readable tables -- using the ``\set output`` console command:
+You can switch to alternative output formats -- Lua or ASCII (pseudographics) tables -- using the ``\set output`` console command:

 ..  code-block:: console